 SCM 872 Distribution Fulfillment (2 credits)

 Management of the firm’s value creation process from product development through order receipt and delivery to consumer.
-Alternative approaches to developing customer value and the role of the demand & supply chain in providing it.
+Alternative approaches to developing customer value and the role of the demand and supply chain in providing it.

 SCM 874 Total Quality Management and Lean Enterprise (3 credits)